Tennessee CB Bryce Thompson faces domestic assault charge

 Tennessee issued a statement saying “we are aware of the situation and waiting for additional information while the appropriate processes take place.”

 Thompson, a sophomore from Irmo, South Carolina, made 10 starts last season.
-He recorded three interceptions and seven pass breakups.
+He recorded three interceptions and seven pass breakups to lead the Volunteers in both categories.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25